MichaelAquilina/S4/README.md

 Because s3backup interacts with s3 directly, you can expect _very_ fast upload and download speeds as well as _very_ cheap costs (See [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/) for an idea of how much this would cost you).

+You can also take advantage of other cool features that s3 provides like [versioning](http://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html).
+Everytime you sync a version of a new file, you will now have the ability to easily rollback to any previous version.

 Please note that because this project is under heavy development you should expect incomplete features, lots of bugs and many breaking changes between commits.